International Studies Honor Society

 The Naming of Sigma Iota Rho

-The name of the honor society was carefully chosen to reflect characteristics which are realistically necessary for any nation to conduct a successful foreign policy.
+Sigma Iota Rho reflects three characteristics that are necessary for any nation to conduct a successful foreign policy.

 Qualifications for membership

-At least 2 of these credits must be in upper division (300-400 level) courses.
+- At least 2 of these credits must be in upper level (300-400 level) courses

-A cumulative grade point average overall of 3.3 or better
+- A cumulative grade point average of 3.3 or better